appsmithorg/appsmith/CONTRIBUTING.md

 In the process of shipping features quickly, we often forget to keep our [Documentation](https://docs.appsmith.com) up to date.
 You can help by suggesting improvements to our documentation.
 Read our [Documentation Contribution Guide]()

 #### 💥 Fix a bug
 We welcome contributions that help make appsmith bug free.
-Read our contribution section [below](#code-contribution)
+Check our [good first issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22+label%3A%22Bug%22) & [begin contributing](#code-contribution)

 #### ⚙️ Build a feature
 Being a horizontal platform, we have a never ending list of [feature requests](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3AEnhancement) that you can contribute to.
-Read our contribution section [below](#code-contribution)
+Get started with our [contribution section](#code-contribution)

 ## Code Contribution
 All Code contributions are welcome and highly encouraged.
 Before opening a PR, create an issue and talk to a maintainer about a possible solution.